cardinalby/json-schema-validator-action/README.md

 * `file`: file loading or parsing failed
 * `schema`: schema loading, parsing or refs resolving failed
 * `validation`: file data doesn't correspond schema

+In case of multiple files they are processed one by one and `errorType` indicates the first error occurred.